Blake Bortles*, QB, Central Florida

 Height: 6-2.
 Weight: 215.
 40 Time: 4.69.
 Projected Round (2014): 1-2.
-5/5/14: Sources have told WalterFootball.com that Carr is the most natural passer in the 2014 NFL Draft, and his stock has risen accordingly during as the draft approaches.
+4/19/14: Sources have told WalterFootball.com that Carr is the most natural passer in the 2014 NFL Draft, and his stock is on the rise.
 There are more teams that are excited about Carr than other more highly touted quarterbacks like Teddy Bridgewater or Johnny Manziel.
 Three teams in the top 10 have Carr as their second-rated quarterback behind Blake Bortles.

 Carr was tremendous in carrying Fresno State to a two-loss season in 2013.
 He was clutch in the fourth quarter and overtime to push his team to wins over Rutgers and Boise State.
 The senior was excellent in his decision-making while showing a strong arm with good field vision.
 Carr has a powerful arm and is a developed pocket passer.
 However, he also beat up on a weak schedule.